huderlem/poryaaaa/README.md

 Composing custom music for Pokémon GBA games normally requires a slow iteration loop: write notes in a DAW, export midi file, build the ROM, and test in an emulator.
 Without a synth like poryaaaa, the DAW's audio will sound very different from how it sounds in-game on the GBA.
 This project eliminates that painful gap by emulating the m4a mixer and loading audio data (e.g. voicegroups, samples) directly from the decomp project's files.

-These are the two available poryaaaa tools:
+These are the available poryaaaa tools:

 - **`poryaaaa.clap`**: a CLAP instrument plugin.
 Insert it on a MIDI track in your DAW and hear the GBA-accurate audio in real time as you compose.
+- **`poryaaaa_standalone(.exe)`**: a standalone GUI that wraps the CLAP plugin.
+It receives MIDI from any connected device or virtual cable and plays audio through your speakers.
 - **`poryaaaa_render(.exe)`**: a standalone command-line renderer.
 Feed it a MIDI file and a voicegroup name; it outputs a WAV file and/or plays audio through your speakers.
 Supports looping with configurable repeat count and fadeout.

-Both tools auto-discover the project structure and work with [pokeemerald](https://github.com/pret/pokeemerald), [pokefirered](https://github.com/pret/pokefirered), and forked projects (including those with custom sound data directories).
+All tools auto-discover the project structure and work with [pokeemerald](https://github.com/pret/pokeemerald), [pokefirered](https://github.com/pret/pokefirered), and forked projects (including those with custom sound data directories).

 ## Usage